k8s-at-home/charts/charts/smarter-device-manager/README.md

 ### Resource allocation

-The hardware are requested by pods through `resources`, e.g.:
+The hardware is requested by pods through `resources`, e.g.:
 ```yaml
   resources:
     limits: